-I like when a presenter can just go with the flow if a conversation on topic occurs.
-Suzanne Braun Levine was gracious about that.
-I also like when a presenter can put herself into her presentation and do it genuinely.
-Most were able to do this.
-Linnea Duvall in particular was able to draw us in and live it with her.
+I like when a presenter can just go with the flow if a conversation on topic occurs, as Suzanne Braun Levine did graciously.
+I also like that most presenters can put themselves into their presentations genuinely, like Linnea Duvall who was able to draw us in.
+We lived it with her.

 You’ve done an amazing job producing these events.
 I will continue to recommend them to women I know.
 It was my pleasure to attend.

 I LOVED this retreat.
 The sharing was intimate and honest and I felt great warmth and friendship from the women who attended.
-Each one seemed ready to connect on a very real level.
-I also loved the honesty and openness of the speakers.
-Even though these women are highly accomplished, each one shared her vulnerabilities and concerns.
-That made me feel incredibly close to everyone there.
-For me, Women at Woodstock was fabulous in every respect!
+I also loved the honesty and openness of the speakers who, though highly accomplished, shared their vulnerabilities and concerns.

 It was a phenomenal experience, hearing the stories of triumph, and seeing the many faces of success was so inspiring!